Does nonprofit direct mail marketing still have a place a place in nonprofit fundraising in the digital age? You bet it does!

 The last group includes the all-important Millennials.
 It’s easy to assume this generation – which was raised in the era of smartphones – would reject something as “traditional” as mail, but that’s not precisely true.
 “95% of 18-29 year-olds have a positive response to receiving personal cards and letters,” according to Forbes.

-Direct mail drives online traffic Nearly two-thirds of respondents of a recent survey visited a website in response to a direct mail promotion.
+Nonprofit direct mail marketing drives online traffic Nearly two-thirds of respondents of a recent survey visited a website in response to a direct mail promotion.
 Over 50 percent engaged in social media as a result of direct mail.

 Direct mail remains the backbone of the year-end campaign for many nonprofits.
 That’s because it works.